 My research relates most directly to Human Rights and the internet, and in particular privacy rights.
-I have recently completed my PhD: my thesis looks at how deficiencies in data privacy on the internet impact upon our autonomy, and suggests that comprehensive, coherent data privacy rights can begin to address that threat.
-My thesis can be found online here.
+I have recently published my first book: Internet Privacy Rights - Rights to Protect Autonomy, with Cambridge University Press, which can be found here.

-Underlying my thesis is my model of how the current, substantially commercial form of the internet functions - the Symbiotic Web.
+Underlying the theories in Internet Privacy Rights is my model of how the current, substantially commercial form of the internet functions - the Symbiotic Web.
 Details of this model can be found here.